Deploy a multi-account AWS foundation your team can actually maintain.

 Deployment pricing is scoped after we understand the environment, account model, migration constraints, and the amount of remediation needed around the workloads.

-The value is not just the initial deployment.
-It is the baseline the team inherits afterward: cleaner account boundaries, faster account creation, and a foundation that is easier to evolve.
+The value is not the initial deployment.
+It is the baseline the team inherits afterward: cleaner account boundaries, new accounts spun up in minutes, and a foundation that is easy to evolve.

 Before Towards the Cloud, we received a variety of proposals to provision our AWS landing zone.
 Danny's solution and AWS expertise stood out with comprehensive accelerators, documentation, and clearly articulated design principles.
 We achieved a perfect security score in days, not months, and TTC's ongoing support has been invaluable.